 The service supports three Kubernetes versions.
 Master and node group versions are independent, and you can specify different Kubernetes versions available within a single release channel when creating them.

-When you run the master with Kubernetes versions 1.14 and node groups with Kubernetes versions 1.13, there are compatibility issues that affect CSI.
-To work correctly, you must update the node groups to Kubernetes versions 1.14.
+- If the master is running on Kubernetes 1.14 and node groups are on Kubernetes 1.13, compatibility issues will affect CSI operation.
+For correct operation, upgrade the node groups to Kubernetes 1.14.

 When creating a Kubernetes cluster, you specify one of three release channels.
 You can't change the channel once the Kubernetes cluster is created, you can only recreate the Kubernetes cluster and specify a new release channel.

 The table below describes release channels and contains up-to-date information about supported Kubernetes versions.

 ||1.14, 1.15||Can't disable automatic updates.
 Can specify a time period for automatic updates.||Contains the latest versions of Kubernetes.
 Minor updates with new functions and improvements are often added.|

 ||1.13, 1.14||Can disable automatic updates.||Contains different versions of Kubernetes.
 New functions and improvements are added in chunks shortly after they appear on